PavelKisliak/BitSerializer/README.md

 ___

 ### Main features:
-- One common interface - easily switch between human-readable JSON and fast MsgPack.
+- One common interface for all formats - easily switch between human-readable JSON and fast MsgPack.
 - Modular architecture, no need to install all archives.
 - Functional serialization style similar to the Boost library.
 - Customizable validation of deserialized values with producing an output list of errors.